 Managing dust at the barn!

-- Dust is an inherent part of life outside, and especially at a barn.
-It is usually just a giant pain in the butt, but it can also become very dangerous for some horses with respiratory problems, not to mention the electrical systems in the barn.
+Dust is an inherent part of life outside, especially in a barn.
+It is usually just a giant pain in the butt.
+Still, it can also become very dangerous for some horses with respiratory problems, not to mention the electrical systems in the barn.